dcayll/dcayll.github.io/_pages/photography.md

   nav: "photos"
 ---

-Collection of my any other photography things that may not fit nicely into the other collections kept on this site.
+Collection of all posts that all fall under the "Photography" category.